 Simultaneously, heat is recovered from the engine exhaust, jacket and water/oil cooling circuit.
 The heat is then made available for redistribution on-site.

-Find technical details about Combined Heat and Power, as well as support for planning considerations, on our resources page.
+Find technical details about Combined Heat and Power.

 We're with you every step of the way to ensure you get the most from CHP, from initial consultation to operating and maintaining your CHP plant.